 I remember 09/11 when an aide from the school office came into our choir room early in the morning.
 She told us that two airplanes had flown into the World Trade Center buildings and that the Pentagon was on fire.
 We turned on the tv.
 I watched the towers fall.

 I knew - particularly with 09/11 - that the world had forever changed that day.
 Watching the insurrection at the Capitol felt much the same way.
 Things will never be the same.

 My kids had remote learning, but they happened to have a break when I first turned on the news.
 It was crazy to think that - unlike when Columbine and 09/11 happened - their teachers likely had no idea what was going.
 They would have been focused on their screens for remote teaching.
 My 8-year-old started sending chat messages to his teacher via Zoom to fill her in.

 As we kept watching, I had to think about what to say to my kids.
-They weren’t frightened, or at least didn’t outwardly appear to be frightened.
+They weren't frightened, or at least didn't outwardly appear to be frightened.
 Events that we had previously considered unimaginable have kept happening for the past four years.
-Four years represents most of their awareness of current events.
+The presidential term of the past four years represents most of their awareness of current events.
 I had to narrate what we were watching and how serious it was.
 How deplorable.
 And, watching in real-time, I had no idea how it would end.